marcdraco/HotStuff/README.md

 # HotStuff

+NOTE: This is not a medical device and is no substitute for proper planning and working conditions!

+Aiming to become the greatest little grahping thermometer/hydrometer available for an Arduino Uno.
 This is beta 1

-Aiming to become the greatest little grahping thermometer/hydrometer available for an Arduino Uno

 Applications include:

 * Infant/nursery temperature monitor
 * Outbuilding temperature monitor
 * Greenhouse monitor
+* External atmospheric check
-* HVAC check and monitoring
+* Home/office HVAC check and monitoring

+-- Features

 * Uses a DHT11 (at a pinch, we haven't tried) or DHT22 to get temp and relative humidity.
 * Displays relative humidity and temperature in fahrenheit  or celcius